 Lincoln Park Zoo Hours

-The Lincoln Park Zoo is open 365 days of the year so you can visit the animals even if you are here on a holiday.
+The Lincoln Park Zoo is open 365 days a year so you can visit the animals even if you are here on a holiday.
 Zoo hours used to vary based on the time of year you visited but now are set times each day.